 The inertia ratio is the ratio of the second order central moments along x and y computed for the event contour.
 Thus, the inertia ratio is a measure of deformation.
 In contrast to deformation (which is computed from the contour), inertia ratio is based on the integral over the cell area and thus less prone to noise.
 In comparison to deformation, the inertia ratio has a low correlation to porosity.
-Shape-Out also allows to compute the principal inertia ratio which is the maximal inertia ratio that can be obtained by rotating the contour.
-Thus, the principal inertia ratio is rotation-invariant which makes it applicable to reservoir measurements where e.g. cells are not aligned with the channel.
+Shape-Out also allows to compute the principal inertia ratio is rotation-invariant which makes it applicable to reservoir measurements where e.g. cells are not aligned with the channel.
 To quantify the alignment of the measured objects with the measurement channel, Shape-Out can additionally quantify the tilt of the contour relative to the channel axis.